ashawkey/stable-dreamfusion/readme.md

     gdown '1wNxVO4vVbDEMEpnAi_jwQObf2MFodcBR&confirm=t' # omnidata_dpt_normal_v2.ckpt
     ```

-To use [DeepFloyd-IF](https://github.com/deep-floyd/IF), you need to accept the usage conditions from [hugging face](https://huggingface.co/DeepFloyd/IF-I-XL-v1.0), and login with `huggingface_hub login` in command line.
+To use [DeepFloyd-IF](https://github.com/deep-floyd/IF), you need to accept the usage conditions from [hugging face](https://huggingface.co/DeepFloyd/IF-I-XL-v1.0), and login with `huggingface-cli login` in command line.

 For DMTet, we port the pre-generated `32/64/128` resolution tetrahedron grids under `tets`.
 The 256 resolution one can be found [here](https://drive.google.com/file/d/1lgvEKNdsbW5RS4gVxJbgBS4Ac92moGSa/view?usp=sharing).